-- The governing body are responsible for developing, reviewing and ratifying this policy annually. - The Headteacher is responsible for ensuring the sex and relationships education programme is delivered according to this policy.

-- The PSHCE manager is responsible for monitoring provision and outcomes of PSHCE in line with the long term curriculum map. - The class teachers are responsible for teaching the content identified on the medium term plans in line with this policy.
+- The governing body are responsible for developing, reviewing and ratifying this policy annually.
+They are responsible for monitoring the implementation of this policy through discussions at governor meetings and governor monitoring visits. - The Headteacher is responsible for ensuring the sex and relationships education programme is delivered according to this policy. - The PSHCE manager is responsible for monitoring provision and outcomes of PSHCE in line with the long term curriculum map. - The class teachers are responsible for teaching the content identified on the medium term plans in line with this policy.